emg110/fxdx-algo/README.md

 # fxdx-algo

 Smart Contracts for Algorand fxdx exchange platform.
+The smart contracts were built with PyTeal.